 - All of the character arcs and plot lines in Cerebus had been pretty much resolved by issue 200, yet Sim kept the series going for another 100 issues (arguably for the sole reason that he'd publicly declared the series would run for 300 issues total).
 The new issues were...not well-received.

-- According to Hergé, The Adventures of Tintin concluded with Tintin Tintin In Tibet and the works afterwords (Tintin The Castafiore Emerald, Tintin Flight 714, Tintin Tintin And The Picaros and the unfinished Tintin and Alph-Art) were basically this.
+- According to Hergé, The Adventures of Tintin concluded with Tintin In Tibet and the works afterwards (The Castafiore Emerald, Flight 714, Tintin and the Picaros and the unfinished Tintin and Alph Art) were basically this.
 However, they actually were well received, and still continued the nature a little bit, showing that this trope is not always a bad thing.

 - The main aim of Rogue Trooper was to find the Traitor General responsible for the massacre of his comrades.
 Then he did.
 Unfortunately, as the character was one of 2000ADs most popular, cancellation was not an option.
 So he kept going as an intergalactic bounty hunter, then he was replaced with a Suspiciously Similar Substitute who had a Suspiciously Similar Mission to the original character, then there was a massive Continuity Snarl before they just decided to screw it and write a series of stories set before the original Rogue completed his original mission.